 Hmmm, still not you?
-OK, perhaps your answers will reveal that you are a social butterfly.
+OK, perhaps you are a social butterfly.
 When it comes to fitness, you’re all about the social experience.
 You tend to favor relationships over results, and having fun with others while breaking a sweat is what is most important to you in a workout.
 With your positive energy and easy-going attitude, you are flexible in your approach to exercise.

 Finally, there’s the adventurer.
 There’s nothing you won't try when it comes to exercise, health and fitness!
 With a passion for excitement and a flair for creativity, you’re not afraid to take risks and challenge yourself in an entirely new way, and your infectious personality and zest for life inspires others to want to follow your lead.
 While you are determined to get the results you want, you often make impulsive decisions related to fitness.